ParaFEM/ParaFEM/parafem/examples/mg2d/5th_ed/p121_5/readme.txt

-EXAMPLES: ed4-<size>-<element>.mg
+EXAMPLES: p121_5_<size>.mg

-The files in this directory are input files for the program mg2d.f90
+The files in this directory are input files for the program p12meshgen.f90

-Using the input file <filename>.mg, program mg2d.f90 will create a full input deck for program p121_5.
+Using the input file <filename>.mg, program p12meshgen.f90 will create a full input deck for program p121_5.

-     ed4-<size>-<element>.mg
+     $ p12meshgen p121_5_medium.mg

-     Will create an input deck for the problem described in Chapter 12 of Smith and Griffiths "Programming the Finite Element Method".
+     Will create an input deck for the problem described on pages 536-541 in Chapter 12 of Smith, Griffiths and Margetts "Programming the Finite Element Method", 5th Edition, Wiley, 2014

-<element> denotes element type.
-The option C3D20 (20 node hexahedron)
-correlates with the element code (C3D20) used in the commercial software package Abaqus.

 AUTHOR

 lee.margetts@manchester.ac.uk

+LAST UPDATED

+4 November 2013